Ai-project-diabetes-prediction/Diabetes-prediction/README.md

 # Methodology
 We have used CRISP DM methodology.

-Breif introduction of steps we followed in the model building can be found in the jupyter notebook
+Breif introduction of steps we followed in the  Data processing and model building  can be found in the jupyter notebook

 # Model